ming-qiu/theia/README.md

 ### "Could not import DaVinci Resolve API"
 **Solution:**
-- Make sure Resolve is running
+- Ensure DaVinci Resolve Studio is running (not the free version)
-- Use Resolve's Python, not system Python
+- The Resolve API only works when Resolve is open and running
-- Check that scripts are being run from within Resolve's Python environment
+- Verify the API is properly set up (see "Prep Your Resolve" section)

 ### "No project is currently open"
 **Solution:** Open a project in DaVinci Resolve before running scripts